hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == How hCaptcha Works ==

+The purpose of a CAPTCHA is to distinguish between people and machines via a challenge-response test, and thus increase the cost of spamming or otherwise abusing websites by keeping out bots.

-hCaptcha is designed to solve the most labor intensive problem in machine learning: labeling massive amounts of data in a timely, affordable, and reliable way.
+hCaptcha takes this idea and extends it by attempting to use those challenge answers for annotation, in an attempt to avoid simply wasting that effort.
+It is designed to solve the most labor intensive problem in machine learning: labeling massive amounts of data in a timely, affordable, and reliable way.

 More data generally produces better results in training machine learning models.
 The recent success of deep models has led to increasingly large datasets, almost always with some human review.
 However, creating large human-reviewed datasets via Mechanical Turk, Figure Eight, etc. is both slow and expensive.